 Post-Bachelor’s Teaching Certificate

 This program provides a means of obtaining teacher certification for those who do not intend to pursue the Master of Arts in Teaching.
 The program incorporates classroom theory with practice, requires a minimum of four semesters to complete and is available at both the elementary and secondary levels.
 Courses are offered during the day.
 Admission requires a baccalaureate degree with an appropriate teaching major and minor earned at a regionally accredited institution.
-Undergraduate course work should reflect a minimal 2.5 g.p.a., the student must successfully complete the State of Michigan Basic Skills Requirement, provide a current criminal background check from a College of Education approved vendor, provide documentation of a current TB test, a verification of group work with children and, for Foreign Language majors/minors and Bilingual/Bicultural Education minors, appropriate language proficiency test results.
+Undergraduate course work should reflect a minimal 2.5 g.p.a., submission of an official test score from a nationally normed test (ACT, SAT or GRE) must be on file with Wayne State University*, provide a current criminal background check from a College of Education approved vendor, provide documentation of a current TB test, a verification of group work with children and, for World Language majors/minors and Bilingual/Bicultural Education minors, appropriate language proficiency test results.
 A complete list of requirements can be found on the College of Education website.

 * Use the following codes to have official scores sent to WSU.
 (SAT-1898, ACT-2064, GRE-3631).